Big Rig Brewery presents HOPE Volleyball SummerFest’s

-HOPE is committed to raising money for local Ottawa charities and over the years has donated more than 3.5 million dollars to over 110 charities.
+HOPE is committed to raising money for local Ottawa charities and over the years has donated close to 6 million dollars to over 146 charities.
 Our moniker of “Helping Other People Everywhere” is never more apparent than in the work that we do every year, to put on our event to help these worthy organizations.
 Together with the support of our participants, volunteers, sponsors and our community, Big Rig Brewery presents HOPE Volleyball SummerFest is pleased to have supported these charities for 2019:

 YOUTH SERVICES BUREAU OF OTTAWA: